-Entries tagged with 'This Week in America's Test Kitchen'
+'This Week in America's Test Kitchen' on Serious Eats

 Pot roast can be boring and bland, full of dry, stringy meat, stubborn bits of fat, and wan gravy.
 The folks at America's Test Kitchen wanted a meltingly tender roast sauced in savory, full-bodied gravy.
 For fork-tender meat and rich, complex gravy, they separated the roast into two lobes, salted it prior to cooking, used beef broth as a cooking liquid, and sealed the pot with aluminum foil before putting the lid on.
 Watch the video here and then visit America's Test Kitchen for the recipe.
 (Free registration required.)

 Chicken pot pie always sounds homey, but this dish is a production.
 You have to cook and cut up a chicken, make a sauce, parcook vegetables, and all the while prepare, chill, and roll out pie crust.
 The folks at America's Test Kitchen wanted to streamline the dish and get it on the table in 90 minutes, tops.
 And they wanted a completely homemade pie (no prefab crust) full of tender, juicy chicken and bright vegetables.
 Watch the video here to see how they did it, and then visit America's Test Kitchen for the recipe (free registration required).